American AAdvantage Loyalty Points Program: How It Works

 Bottom line

-We’re now into the 2024 American AAdvantage elite year.
+We’re now into the new American AAdvantage elite year.
 Status is awarded based on how many Loyalty Points you accrue, rather than based on how many miles you fly, or how much you spend on flights.
 Loyalty Points can be earned through flying, credit card spending, and activity with AAdvantage partners.
 Hopefully the above answers most of the questions that people may have about the program.

 Do you have any questions about American’s Loyalty Points system that I haven’t answered?
-What’s your take on the program?

-Conversations (9)
+Conversations (8)

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.